medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 For any fields to send to OpenMRS, first find or create matching concepts in OpenMRS.
 Then, using the appropriate codes, configure an outbound push as described in the [CHT FHIR config documentation]({{< ref "building/guides/interoperability/cht_config#outbound-reports" >}}).

-In OpenMRS, all forms are represented as 'Home Visit' Encounter types, with a 'Visit Note' Encounter.
+In OpenMRS, all form submissions are represented as `Home Visit` Encounter types, with a `Visit Note` Encounter.
-Any fields in the outbound push config are converted to Observations, which are linked to the Visit Note.
+Any fields in the outbound push config are converted to FHIR Observations, which are linked to the `Visit Note`.

+This sequence diagrams shows the entire flow including the OpenMRS Mediator and the intermediate FHIR Server.
 ![](cht-form-submission.png)

 ### Sending patients OpenMRS->CHT

 Receiving patient and form data from OpenMRS in CHT is possible, but requires some additional configuration to assign patients to a CHW or CHW Area.
-All patients in CHT applications require a parent, which is assumed to be a CHW area or equivalent and defines to which CHW the patient is assigned.
+All patients in CHT applications require a parent, which is assumed to be a CHW area or equivalent and defines which CHW the patient is assigned to.
 For interoperability with OpenMRS, this means that patients created by OpenMRS must be matched to CHT locations.

 A default implementation is provided which uses the [OpenMRS address add on](https://addons.openmrs.org/show/org.openmrs.module.addresshierarchy) to match locations in OpenMRS to contacts in CHT.